Kiss Meets the Phantom of the Park: Development

 Kiss's commercial popularity was at its peak by 1978.
 The group's gross income in 1977 totaled $10.2 million.
 Creative manager Bill Aucoin felt, however, that the cycle of album releases and touring had taken Kiss as far as they could go, and that it was time to elevate the group's image to the next level.
 He formulated a plan to cast Kiss as superheroes, a process that began with the 1977 release of a Kiss comic book.
 The band agreed, and plans were developed for a Kiss film.
+Paul Stanley said, "It was sold to us as a cross between Star Wars and A Hard Days Night."